 (Refer to the Radical prostatectomy compared with other treatment options section of this summary for direct comparisons of radiation therapy with active surveillance/active monitoring and radical prostatectomy.)

 Prophylactic radiation therapy to clinically or pathologically uninvolved pelvic lymph nodes does not appear to improve OS or prostate cancer-specific survival as was seen in the RTOG-7706 trial, for example.[Level of evidence: 1iiA]

 Conventional versus hypofractionated EBRT

-On the basis of limited data from randomized trials, the more convenient schedules of hypofractionated radiation therapy (using fewer fractions at higher doses per fraction) appear to yield similar outcomes to conventional schedules of radiation, at least with respect to the intermediate outcome of DFS—a low level of evidence not known to translate into health outcomes—but potentially offering more convenient schedules of treatment.[Level of evidence: 1iiDiii] However, hypofractionated radiation may incur more toxicity than standard doses, depending on the schedules used.
+The more convenient schedules of hypofractionated radiation therapy (using fewer fractions at higher doses per fraction) appear to yield similar outcomes to conventional schedules of radiation, at least with respect to the intermediate outcomes of DFS and failure-free survival (low levels of evidence not known to translate into health outcomes) and early data on OS rates.
+However, hypofractionated radiation may incur more toxicity than standard doses, depending on the schedules used.

 Evidence (conventional vs. hypofractionated EBRT):